 The employee should be advised in writing of the purpose of the meeting and of their right to representation and appeal of formal warnings.
 At the meeting the manager should outline that the main purpose is to discuss the absences, the employee's general health and/or any underlying problems they may have.
-Where possible the organisation will offer assistance in the form of professional counselling or if appropriate arrange for a second opinion through Occupational Health.
+Where possible the Association will offer assistance in the form of professional counselling or if appropriate arrange for a second opinion through Occupational Health.

 - 5.7 The Attendance Review form should be completed at each stage at the meetings and then signed by both the employee and the manager.
 A copy of this form will be placed in the employee's file.
 The manager should confirm the outcome of the meeting in a timely manner, in writing, to the employee and detail any agreed action. - 5.8 The first Formal Attendance Review Meeting will take place if an employee has had three occasions of absence within a twelve month period.
-They will also be advised at this meeting of their expected level of attendance and the triggers which apply if they have further absences. - A second Formal Attendance Review Meeting should then take place if the 5.9 employee has a further two occasions/three days of absence within a six month period from when the last action was taken.
-The employee may be issued with a Written Warning at this meeting and be advised of the triggers which apply if they have further absences.

-Ng2 Ltd. Last Review: June 2019 Next Review: June 2023 5.10 A third Formal Attendance Review Meeting should then take place if the employee has a further two occasions/three days of absence within a six month period from when the last action was taken.
-The employee may be issued with a Final Written Warning at this meeting and be advised of the triggers which apply if they have further absences.
+They will also be advised at this meeting of their expected level of attendance and the triggers which apply if they have further absences. - 5.9 A second Formal Attendance Review Meeting should then take place if the employee has a further two occasions/three days of absence within a six month period from when the last action was taken.
+The employee may be issued with a First Written Warning at this meeting and be advised of the triggers which apply if they have further absences. - 5.10.
+A third Formal Attendance Review Meeting should then take place if the employee has a further two occasions/three days of absence within a six month period from when the last action was taken.
+The employee may be issued with a Final Written further absences.

-5.11 A fourth and final Formal Attendance Review Meeting should then take place if the employee has a further two occasions/three days of absence within a twelve month period from when the last action was taken.
-The employee may be dismissed with contractual notice at this meeting.
+Warning at this meeting and be advised of the triggers which apply if they have employee has a further two occasions/three days of absence within a twelve month period from when the last action was taken.
+This meeting will be held with a panel of ng homes Board members as this may result in the employee being dismissed with contractual notice.